Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 3 - Deceptive Description.md

 **The key lesson IS to pay attention to the unit of analysis.
 Who or What is being described, and is that different from the Who or What being described by someone else.**

+## Measuring and persuading with mean and median
+Both are good measures of central tendency, but the correctness of the outcome depends on the accuracy of their use and if we use them honestly seeking the truth or for our own interests.
+If for some reason I would like to make the group of numbers to look big, I would focus on the mean.
+If I want it to look small, I will cite the median.

+For example, George W. Bush tax cuts.
+The administrarion pointed out that Americans would recive an average in their tax reduction of 1000$.
+This was again, technically correct but far away from reality.
+The distribution of that taxt reduction was skewed by choosing a relatively small number of extremely wealthy individuals for very large tax cuts.
+The median of this distribution was around 100 bucks, whixh means that most of americans had non-significative tax cuts while the benefited outliers skewed the mean of the distribution making it look much bigger.

+But median life expectancy figures are also misleading.
+Suppose that with a treatment, the median life expectancy was 8 months, but also 30 or 40 percent of patients were cured entirely.
+This would not show up in the median (but the mean life expectancy would look pretty impressive for those takin the drug).
+The outliers would be highly relevant in your decision but you wouldn't be able to spot it due to how the median makes the distribution seem much smaller.

+**From the standpoint of accuracy, the median Vs mean question revolves around whether the outliers in a distribution distort what is being described or are instead an important part of the message.**

+When we see just the median or mean on a distribution it could be for one of two reasons:
+1. For the sake of brevity
+2. Someone is looking to persuade with statistics

+## Apples and oranges comparisons